 Astrid uses a variety of techniques to capture her response to a scene and recreate it for the viewer through her photographs, such as long exposure, camera movement and deliberate defocusing.
 She loves exploring new cultures and feels equally compelled to capture the beautiful evening light by a lakeside, the strong graphic lines and reflections of city architecture or the essence of life and countryside of new locations abroad.

 In 2014, Astrid published her first book The Elmbridge Hundred – A Visual Journey, which was a companion piece to a community project about the history and heritage of her local Borough of Elmbridge.
 Astrid, who holds a distinction by the Royal Photographic Society, has curated several art exhibitions and judged photographic competitions.
 She also teaches and lectures on photography and works on commissions for individuals and organisations.
+In 2018 Astrid joined Light & Land, the UK's premier photographic tour company, as a tour leader.
 Her images have been published and widely exhibited in the UK and Europe, including the Mall Galleries and OXO Gallery in London, and the Horizons Photo Festival in Zingst, Germany, and are held in private collections in Europe and the US.